-The best treatment for a damaged or diseased tooth nerve is a root canal.
-A root canal is a surgical dental procedure where the infection of the root is taken away and the tooth is repaired using fillings and crowns.
+The most common treatment for a damaged or diseased tooth nerve is a root canal.
+A root canal is a surgical dental procedure where the tooth’s nerve and tooth pulp that has become damaged or infected is removed.
+The infection of the root is taken away and the tooth is repaired using fillings and crowns.
 Root canal treatment allows patients to keep their teeth instead of losing them from infection.

 • There is acute, spontaneous, or chronic tooth pain

 • There is lingering or extreme sensitivity to hot and cold food and drink

 • When a tooth with history of trauma or injury darkens